Volfas Engelman

-Volfas Engelman is an alcoholic beverages manufacturer in Kaunas, Lithuania.
+Volfas Engelman is a manufacturer of alcoholic beverages in Kaunas, Lithuania.

 The establishment of the brewery Volfas Engelman dates back to the 19th century.
 Today the brewery produces beer, cider, alcoholic mixed drinks, kvass and energy drinks.

 Volfas Engelman brewery is named after its two founders.
 Since 2012, the CEO of the company is Marius Horbačauskas.
 It has more than 230 employees, making Volfas Engelman the second-largest brewery in Lithuania.